realworldocaml/book/en/command-line-parsing.md

 ```

 The `do_hash` function accepts a `filename` parameter and prints the
 human-readable MD5 string to the console standard output.
-This is a
-straightforward function that we wish to wrap using a command-line
-binary built using `Command`.
+The first
+step towards turning this function into a command-line program is to

-The first step is to declare all the possible command-line arguments
+declare all the possible command-line arguments in a *specification*.
-in a *specification*.  `Command.Spec` defines combinators that can be
+`Command.Spec` defines combinators that can be chained together to
-chained together to define optional flags and positional arguments,
+define optional flags and positional arguments, what types they should
-what types they should map to, and whether to take special actions
+map to, and whether to take special actions (such as pausing for
-(such as pausing for interactive input) if certain inputs are
+interactive input) if certain inputs are encountered.
-encountered.

 ### Anonymous arguments